-- Input State: This field displays the input state of the input monitor.
-The options are Active or Inactive. - Num Programs: This field displays the number of compliant programs found in the input stream. - Num PIDS: This field displays the total number of individual PIDs found in the stream.
-It also includes all ghost PIDs and Null packets. - Input Bitrate: This field displays the current bitrate of the input ASI stream. - Transport Stream ID: This field displays the decimal value for the input stream.
+- Input State: This field will display the input state of the input monitor.
+The options will be Active or Inactive. - Num Programs: This field will display the number of compliant programs found in the input stream. - Num PIDS: This field will display the total number of individual PIDs found in the stream.
+It also includes all ghost PIDs and Null packets. - Input Bitrate: This field display the current bitrate of the input ASI stream. - Transport Stream ID: This field displays the decimal value for the input stream.